reactjs/react.dev/beta/src/content/reference/react/useSyncExternalStore.md

 <Note>

 When possible, we recommend to use the built-in React state with [`useState`](/reference/react/useState) and [`useReducer`](/reference/react/useReducer) instead.
-The `useExternalSyncStore` API is mostly useful if you need to integrate with existing non-React code.
+The `useSyncExternalStore` API is mostly useful if you need to integrate with existing non-React code.

 </Note>